 SMOOTO is a facial mask from Thailand.
-The raw materials they use in their products are mainly extracts from tomatoes, combined with Vitamin C, E, and organic moisturiser.
-This facial mask has many skin care functions including; whitening, hydrating and anti-aging benefits.
+The raw materials they use in their products are mainly extracts from tomatoes, combined with Vitamin C, E, and organic moisturizer.
+This facial mask has many skin care functions including; whitening, hydrating, and anti-aging benefits.

-The brand have grown significantly as a successful international brand and subsequently set their sights on China, the fastest growing market in the world for beauty products.
+The brand has grown significantly as a successful international brand and subsequently set its sights on China, the fastest-growing market in the world for beauty products.

 A Growing Market

 The health-based, beauty market is still growing by 10% year on year as China’s number of ‘middle-class’ consumers increases to 350 million in relative income terms.
 Smooto rightly saw a huge opportunity and understood the importance of digital marketing in China to get their product seen by this new health & fashion-conscious sector of Chinese society.

 Nowadays, in the Chinese market, there are many specialized facial mask products.
 Customers have many different choices with lots of domestic competition.